Which Tenancy Agreement?

 Some common tenancy agreement variations & forms – to be used when:

-• You are worried that your proposed tenant may not be able to pay the rent – our tenancy agreements include optional guarantee clauses, or you can use the separate guarantee form
+- You are worried that your proposed tenant may not be able to pay the rent – our student tenancy agreements include optional guarantee clauses, and/or you can use our separate guarantee form ( explained here).

-• You will be paying some or all of the bills at the property – if you select the option for the landlord paying the bills, your agreement will provide for you to specify the amount of the rent which is attributable to bills, you will be asked to list the relevant bills, and the tenancy agreement will provide for you to recover any additional costs if the bills paid by you exceed the bills allowance.
-Although with the increase in the cost of living expenses, and also the forthcoming changes to the procedure for increasing rent, you should be wary about granting ‘bills included’ tenancies.
+- You will be paying some or all of the bills at the property – our APT agreements provide both for landlords paying bills which are included in the rent and paying bills where tenants are then invoiced.
+Although with the increase in the cost of living expenses, and also the new rules for increasing rent, you should be wary about granting ‘bills included’ tenancies.

 Additional flexibility – customise your agreement